aspose-3d/Aspose.3D-Products/3d/en/tutorial/perform-linear-extrusion-within-rectangle/_index.md

 {{< blocks/products/pf/feature-page-section h2="Learn How To Perform linear extrusion within a rectangle" >}}

 <p>
 In this tutorial, we will create two rectangles in the scene.
-We will apply linear extrusion with distortion and slicing attributes to one of the rectangles using the left-side node.
+We will apply <a href="https://reference.aspose.com/3d/net/aspose.threed.entities/linearextrusion/">linear extrusion</a> with distortion and slicing attributes to one of the rectangles using the left-side node.
 For the other rectangle, we will apply linear extrusion with distortion, slicing, and directional attributes using the right-side node.
 By comparing them, we can clearly observe the differences between the different attributes.
 </p>

 <br />